+43. A certificate in writing signed by the Registrar that a person is within the meaning of this Ordinance a person in holy orders

+(a) licensed by the Bishop or

+(b) not licensed by the Bishop but resident in that diocese shall be prima facie evidence of the matters therein stated
-- 43. A certificate in writing signed by the Diocesan Manager that a person is within the mean of this Ordinance a person in holy orders: - (a) licensed by the Bishop or - (b) not licensed by the bishop but resident in the diocese, shall be prima facie evidence of the matters therein stated. - 44.
-A document certified in writing signed by the Bishop to be a true copy of a written admonition in respect of ministerial duty given by him to a person and on a date specified in that certificate shall be prima facie evidence that written admonition was given by the Bishop to that person on that date in the terms appearing in the document.

-45. Any document produced before a diocesan tribunal purporting to be sealed or signed by the Bishop or signed by the Diocesan Manager shall in the absence of evidence to the contrary be deemed to be duly sealed or signed by the Bishop or signed by the Diocesan Manager as the case may be.

-46. (1) Whenever it is provided by this Ordinance that any notice or other document shall be, or that any one shall cause any notice or other document to be given sent or presented to or served on any person that provision shall be deemed to have been complied with if the notice or document is given presented to or served on that person personally or sent by prepaid registered or certified post or otherwise addressed to him or her at his or her usual or last-known address.

-(2) A notice or other document sent to any person addressed as aforesaid by prepaid registered or certified post shall be deemed to have been received by him or her on the day on which he or she would have received it in the ordinary course of post.

-(3) A certificate in writing signed by the Diocesan Manager that a notice or other document has been given presented to or served on any person personally or sent to any person addressed as aforesaid by prepaid registered or certified post shall be conclusive as to the matters therein stated including any matters therein stated relating to time date or place of posting.
+- 44. A document certified in writing signed by the Bishop to be a true copy of a written admonition in respect of ministerial duty given by him to a person and or a date specified in the certificate shall be prima facie evidence that written admonition was given by the Bishop to that person on that date in the terms appearing in the document - 45.
+Any document produced before a diocesan tribunal purporting to be sealed or signed by the Bishop or signed by the Registrar shall in the absence of evidence to the contrary be deemed to be duly sealed or signed by the Bishop or signed by the Registrar as the case may be - 46.
+(1) Whenever it is provided by this Ordinance that any notice or other document shall be, or that anyone shall cause any notice or other document to be given, sent or presented to or served on any person that provision shall be deemed to have been complied with if the notice or document is given presented to or served on that person personally or sent by prepaid registered or certified post or otherwise addressed to him at his usual or last-known address - (2) A notice or other document sent to any person addressed as aforesaid by prepaid registered or certified post shall be deemed to have been received by him on the day on which he would have received it in the ordinary course of post - (3) A certificate in writing signed by the Registrar that a notice or other document has been given presented to or served on any person personally or sent to any person addressed as aforesaid by prepaid registered or certified post shall be conclusive as to the matters therein stated including any matters therein stated relating to time date or place of posting